poooyaaa/PetersenLAB/README.md

 ---

 ## Background
-We bridge continuum electrochemical equations with particle-based simulations in nanoscale pores.
+This study bridges continuum electrochemical equations with particle-based simulations in nanoscale pores.
 Instead of always prescribing the electric field from a continuum solver, we periodically **measure** the charge density \( \rho_c(\mathbf{x}) \) from particle positions and solve the field self-consistently.
 This provides a complementary view on screening and equilibrium structure and leverages GPU parallelism to generate many realizations of ion positions.

 ---